-As Covid-19 sweeps the world, many craft beer businesses – from breweries to importers and retailers – face an unprecedented challenge.
+As COVID-19 continues to impact the world, all craft beer businesses – from breweries to importers and retailers – face an unprecedented challenge.

-From mandatory brewery shutdowns to ‘delivery-only’ rules for bars, this is arguably the biggest challenge the industry has faced since the Prohibition a century ago.
+From mandatory brewery shutdowns to delivery-only rules for bars, the pandemic has been the biggest challenge the industry has faced since World War II and Prohibition.

-Rather than wallowing in negativity, we partnered with SEA Brew to quickly develop and present a webinar that could give out some strategies, tactics and ideas for how beer business can respond.
+Rather than wallowing in negativity, the team at Beer Asia partnered with SEA Brew to quickly develop and present a webinar that could share craft beer-focused brand strategies, tactics and ideas to survive and thrive during a difficult business period.

-This session kicked off with a short presentation I’d pulled together from my research around smart COVID-19 responses by other brands, in addition to some evergreen marketing research and strategies.
+This session kicked off with a short presentation I’d pulled together from my research around smart COVID-19 responses by beer brands, in addition to some evergreen marketing research and strategies.

 Three Winning Beer Marketing Tactics